StrawHats-2024/pw4devs/README.md

 - Flags:
   - `--secret-id` (required): ID of the secret to share
   - `--group` (required): Name of the group to share with
-- Example: `secretscli share togroup --secret-id 12345 --group developers`
+- Example: `dv share togroup --secret-id 12345 --group developers`

 #### touser